Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Implementation with AI: Prompts, Results, Validation, and Comparison

-First, we prescribe the format for input and output.
-For input, we teach DS-R1 to express graphs in strings.
 For output, we ask DS-R1 to format the output as latex code that prints each term as either a SEA term or an IFS term.
 The following prompt describes the string format with an example: